Our Guide to Military Scholarships for Veterans, Dependents, and Spouses

 Military Dependent Scholarships

 Collectively, the spouses and children of military personnel are known as dependents.
 While they have their dependency status in common, they don’t always have access to the same scholarship program opportunities.
+Some scholarships are specifically available to dependent children and spouses of National Guard members.
 Since that’s the case, our list breaks down these scholarships based on the recipient’s relationship to the military member.

 Scholarships for Military Children (Active Duty and Retired)